pcfreak30/skyd/modules/transactionpool/README.md

  - [update.go](./update.go)

-The core subsystem contains all of the code that existed in the transaction pool before we started breaking packages down into subsystems.
+The core subsystem contains all of the code that existed in the transaction pool before modules were being broken down into subsystems.
 The core subsystem should be broken down and separated out into new subsystems.

 ### New Peer Share
 **Key Files**